New City Hall

 Decision to Purchase PASCO Building

-After an extensive search for land on which to build a new facility and buildings available for sale, the City determined that the PASCO headquarters building would be the best, most cost effective facility in which to house the administrative offices.
-New construction would cost up to $9 million, while the purchase of the PASCO building would be half that cost.
+After an extensive search for land on which to build a new facility and buildings available for sale, the City determined that the PASCO headquarters building would be the best, most cost effective way to provide the City with the space it needed and much less cost than building new.
+New construction would cost up to $9 million plus the cost of land (approximately $1 million to $3 million) for a total cost of up to $12 million.

-The well-maintained building located on 20 acres has 32,000 square feet of space, 200 parking spaces, and is not surrounded by heavy residential areas.
+The well-maintained building located on 20 acres has 33,000 square feet of space, 200 parking spaces, and is not surrounded by heavy residential areas.
 It has ample office space and parking for current and future needs.
+The cost to purchase the property was $3.5 million plus the original renovation estimate of $1.5 million.
+Together the estimated total was $5 million.